-FLAG NOTICE: Flags to fly at half-staff in honor of former State Representative Jack Lucas LarsenPosted on Sep 25, 2015 in Latest News, Newsroom, Press Releases
+FLAG NOTICE: Flags to fly at half-staff in honor of former State Representative Jack Lucas LarsenPosted on Sep 25, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — As a mark of respect for the late former State Representative Jack Lucas Larsen, Gov. David Ige has ordered that the flags of the United States and State of Hawai‘i shall be flown at half-staff at all state offices and agencies, as well as the Hawaii National Guard, from sunrise to sunset on Saturday, September 26, 2015.

 “Representative Larsen was an instrumental member of the Hawai‘i State Legislature that helped to lay the foundation of state government here in Hawaii.
 He was a respected leader who worked hard to represent the constituents in his district and all the people of Hawai‘i.
 On behalf of the people of Hawaii, I extend our heartfelt condolences to the Larsen ‘Ohana,” said Gov. David Ige.